magento/devdocs/src/cloud/howtos/install-components.md

 ## Upgrade an extension

 Before you continue, you need the Composer name and version for the extension.
-Also, make sure the extension is compatible with your project and {{site.data.var.ece}} version.
+Also, confirm that the extension is compatible with your project and {{site.data.var.ece}} version.
 In particular, check the required PHP version before you begin.

 {:.procedure}
 To update an extension: